 Learn more about the Smart Grid Computational Tool:

 - Download the Smart Grid Computational Tool >>

 - DOE Smart Grid Computational Tool Users Guide 2.00 >>

 Interruption Cost Estimate Calculator

-In addition, the Lawrence Berkeley National Laboratory developed for DOE the Interruption Cost Estimate (ICE) Calculator , which allows users to estimate the economic benefits that customers receive from reliability This online planning tool relies on well-established reliability statistics that utilities collect on a routine basis including System Average Interruption Frequency Index (SAIFI), System Average Interruption Duration Index (SAIDI), and Customer Average Interruption Duration Index (CAIDI).
+The Lawrence Berkeley National Laboratory developed the Interruption Cost Estimate (ICE) Calculator for DOE, which allows users to estimate the economic benefits that customers receive from reliability.
+This online planning tool relies on well-established reliability statistics that utilities collect on a routine basis, including System Average Interruption Frequency Index (SAIFI), System Average Interruption Duration Index (SAIDI), and Customer Average Interruption Duration Index (CAIDI).